charlesbel/Microsoft-Rewards-Farmer/README.md

 -How to Disable Headless mode to watch the script work:

 	Comment out around line 41 and 42
 ```
 #if headless_mode : #comment out to disable headless mode (makes window visable)
 #options.add_argument("--headless")
 ```

--How to run Script:
+-How to run Script:'

 	Double click on ms_rewards_farmer.py